Afnan-Aldhahri/Erlang/Recources/Basic Erlang.md

 #####  Booleans

-There are no separate types of Boolean values or characters in Erlang.
-Instead of a Boolean type, the atoms true and false are used together with Boolean operators.
-They play the role of Booleans in being the results of tests, and in particular, comparisons:
+There are no specific types of Boolean values in Erlang.

+Instead , the atoms true and false are used together with Boolean operators.

 1> 1==2. false
 2> 1<2. true
-3> a>z.
+3> a>z. false
-false
 4> less<more. true

 Atoms are ordered in lexicographical order.
-We give more details of these comparisons later in this chapter.
-Erlang has a wide variety of built-in functions, usually called BIFs in the Erlang community, which can be used in your programs and in the shell.

 The built-in function is_boolean gives a test of whether an Erlang value is a Boolean:
 5> is_boolean(9+6). false
 6> is_boolean(true). true

+##### Tuples

+Tuples are a composite data type used to store a collection of items.

+These items can be any Erlang data values.

+Tuples are bounded by curly brackets, {...}, and their elements are separated by commas.

+Some examples of tuples include:
+{123, bcd} {123, def, abc} {abc, {def, 123}, ghi} {} {person, 'Joe', 'Armstrong'} {person, 'Mike', 'Williams'}

+The tuple {637,abcd} has two elements: the integer 637 and the atom abcd.

+The empty tuple {} has no elements.

+In a tuple, when the first element is an atom, it is called a tag.

+ This  helps in finding the reason of errors when the wrong tuple has been mistakenly passed as an argument or returned as a result of a function call.